Biskupia Górka: History

 As part of the Kingdom of Poland it was a possession of the Roman Catholic Diocese of Włocławek, administratively located in the Gdańsk County in the Pomeranian Voivodeship.
 Fortifications were built on the hill in the 17th century.
 After the Partitions of Poland, Polish insurgents of the November Uprising were imprisoned by the Prussians in the fortifications.

 Following the German invasion of Poland, which started World War II in 1939, the Germans established a subcamp of the Stalag XX-A prisoner-of-war camp, in which Polish POWs were held.
 It was later converted into a subcamp of the Stalag XX-B camp, and its prisoners were mostly the French.
 Some 1,200 POWs were held there as of December 31, 1940.

-On July 4, 1946, eleven guards of the Stutthof concentration camp were publicly hanged for what was described as "sadistic abuse of prisoners."
-Among those hanged were five women: Gerda Steinhoff, Wanda Klaff, Jenny-Wanda Barkmann, Ewa Paradies and Elisabeth Becker, all of whom had been judged and sentenced during the first Stutthof Trial, at Gdańsk between April 25 and May 31, 1946.
+On July 4, 1946, eleven guards and kapos of the Stutthof concentration camp were publicly hanged for what was described as "sadistic abuse of prisoners."
+Among those hanged were five women: Gerda Steinhoff, Wanda Klaff, Jenny-Wanda Barkmann, Ewa Paradies and Elisabeth Becker, all of whom had been convicted during the first Stutthof trial, at Gdańsk between April 25 and May 31, 1946.

 The former Mennonite church is located in Biskupia Górka.